romeerez/orchid-orm/packages/docs/src/guide/index.md

 # Overview

-`Orchid ORM` is a library for node.js to help to work with a Postgres database (more databases to come), is allows to perform queries in a query builder style, define tables and relations like an ORM.
+`Orchid ORM` is a library for node.js to help to work with a Postgres database (more databases to come), allows to perform queries in a query builder style, and defines tables and relations like an ORM.

-The main focus is to keep it as powerful as possible, concise and intuitive, performant, and fully type-safe.
+The main focus is to keep it as powerful as possible, concise and intuitive, performant, and completely type-safe.

 Node.js already has a lot of ORMs, and query builders, but all of them force compromises.